 - A too high MinutesPerDay value for one of the used assets.

-- A a user-defined bar type that is much larger than the given BarPeriod.
+- A a user-defined bar type is much larger than the given BarPeriod.
 Decrease BarPeriod or increase MinutesPerDay for allocating more bars.

 Trades are possibly generated in an endless loop or recursion, f.i. by a TMF that enters trades who themselves enter new trades through their TMF.
 Or a for(trades) loop is nested inside another for(trades) loop.